RyotaUshio/obsidian-pdf-plus/README.md

 - **Color palette in PDF toolbar**: A color palette will be added to the toolbar of the PDF viewer.
 Clicking a color while selecting a range of text will copy a link to the selection with `&color=...` appended.
   - You can customize the format of copied text using a powerful templating system (see [below](#link-copy-templates)).
-- **`Copy link to selection with color & format specified in toolbar` command**: This command allows you to trigger the copy-link action specified in a dropdown menu in the PDF toolbar quickly via a hotkey.
+- **`Copy link to selection or annotation` command**: This command allows you to trigger the copy-link action specified in a dropdown menu in the PDF toolbar quickly via a hotkey.
 I recommend using `Ctrl`+`Shift`+`C`/`Cmd`+`Shift`+`C`.
+- **`Copy & auto-paste link to selection or annotation` command**: In addition to copying a link, this command automatically pastes the copied link at the end of the note where you last pasted a link.
-  > Note: this command cannot be triggered from the Command Palette.
-Make sure that you set a custom hotkey for it.
+  > Note: these commands cannot be triggered from the Command Palette.
+Make sure that you set custom hotkeys for them.
-- **`Toggle "select text to copy" mode` icon in the left ribbon menu**: While it's turned on, the `Copy link to selection with color & format specified in toolbar` command will be triggered automatically every time you select a range of text in a PDF viewer, meaning you don't even have to press a hotkey to copy a link.
+- **`Toggle "select text to copy" mode` icon in the left ribbon menu**: While it's turned on, the `Copy link to selection or annotation` command will be triggered automatically every time you select a range of text in a PDF viewer, meaning you don't even have to press a hotkey to copy a link.

 #### Link copy templates